Snake Bite On Dogs – How To Keep Your Dog Alive

 Owners are not always right in their ID.

-We look at the ventral scales behind the vent.
+Vets will examine the ventral scales behind the vent:

 - divided ventral scales it’s a Brown snake,